ernesthwang/Spreadsheets.Bills/README.md

 ### Columns

 #### Column A: Day of Week
+This is a duplicate of column B, just formatted differently.

+The formula for cell A9 is
+`=B9`

 #### Column B: Date
+You need to seed this column with values that reflect your start date.
+Cell B9 should be approximately one month before your start date.
+Then you would need to back-fill the data in the first 30 data rows.

+You should only need to set the value of cell B9.
+There are formulas in cells B10 and higher that just add one day to the column above it.
+The formula for cell B10.

+`=B9 + 1`

+NOTE: I am currently trying to figure out a way to have the values turn blue for Saturday and Sunday using conditional formatting.
+If your start date isn't a Monday, your dates will look goofy.

 #### Column C: "Day Has Occurred" Flag
 This is a calculated field that has a green background and displays the value "1" once the day has come.
 Even though this column may look empty, there should be values for every day.
 The formula for the cell in this column should be